nickgamb/mindgardenai-site/src/pages/blog/2025-07-08-migrating-from-chatgpt-to-lm-studio.md

 ### 🌐 Using Cloud LLMs Alongside Local Models: Persona Routing in Practice

 You can build a flexible workflow that routes prompts to either local models (via LM Studio/Ollama) or cloud models (like ChatGPT or Claude) as needed.
-Here’s how to do it step by step:
+This is an OPTIONAL advanced step that requires programming outside of LM Studo.
+Here’s how to do it:

 *After you’ve set up your models, you’re ready to connect them to your workflow—let’s see how to do that!*